kombatEldridge/PlasMol/doc/docs/api-reference.md

 # API Reference

-This page documents key classes and methods.
+This page documents key classes and methods, especially portions that can support custom injections for user's complete control over the simulation.
+If your changes to the code are a good fit for public use, feel free to read the [contributing](contributing.md) page.

 ## Directory Tree

 ```
+PlasMol
 |
 |_ docs
 |  |_ *files for these docs*